scottalanturner/cc_analyzer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- [Anthropic](https://www.anthropic.com/) for the API that powers the AI analysis
+- [Brave](https://brave.com/) for the API that powers the search functionality
+- [Anthropic](https://www.anthropic.com/) for the PDF support

 ## Contact

 Scott Alan Turner - [@scottalanturner](https://twitter.com/scottalanturner)